raphCode/master-thesis-muzero/related_work.typ

 !smz makes use of !afs when modeling the !env.
 These !afs occur after each !a of the !ag and represent an hypothetical !s of the !env before it has transitioned to a true !s @sutton.
-The idea is visualized in @fig_afterstates.
+The idea is visualized in @fig-afterstates.
 In stochastic !envs, !afs therefore can be viewed as a !s of uncertainty from which a definitive outcome will emerge.
 From a !gtic viewpoint, !afs may represent decision points of chance events.